-Treatment for schizophrenia is a combination of cognitive-behavioral therapy (CBT) and medication.
-Schizophrenic patients receive antipsychotic medications to manage disruptive symptoms.
+Treatment for this disorder is a combination of cognitive-behavioral therapy (CBT) and medication.
+Patients receive antipsychotic medications to manage disruptive symptoms.

 The goal of therapy is to manage symptoms by providing day-to-day support and treatment.
 It also aims to alleviate the emotional distress of the patient.
 Therapy assists the patient to have as much independence.

 How effective is a therapy for schizophrenia?

 Cognitive-behavioral therapy is effective at reducing symptoms.
 Studies show that CBT improves the ability of patients in terms of managing symptoms.
 Therapy can lead to an improvement in community behavior.
 It can also improve the overall quality of life.

 The Asenapine transdermal patch got approval recently.
 It is the only transdermal medication approved for treating schizophrenia.
 It helps visually confirm medication adherence and the possibility of improved tolerability for medicine.